ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 var siteData = new SiteData<string>(new string[] { "A", "B", "C" });

 var result= siteData.Abs();
-// The above operation will throw exception of SemiconductorTestExeption with an exception message of Math operations
+// The above operation will throw exception of NISemiconductorTestExeption with an exception message of Math operations
 // not supported on the System.String type data.
 ```